jassu75/Web-based-Hand-Gesture-Recognition/README.md

 1) Clone the repository
 2) Install the dependencies in requirements.txt
-3) Download the dataset from kaggle website and add it to your project
+3) Download the dataset from kaggle website and add it to your project (If you want to retrain the model)
 4) python main.py to run the app

 ## Model Capabilities